-Shop smart.
+- Shop smart.
 Plan your meals for the week before you go shopping, but be prepared to be flexible—you might encounter an unexpected sale item.
 Buy more fruits and vegetables, and less meat.
 Instead of meat, use beans in some recipes, like burritos, tacos, soups and pasta dishes.
 Compare labels to pick the healthiest options when you shop.

 - Go whole.
 Even if that loaf of whole-grain bread costs more than that log of spongy white stuff, you’re getting more nutritional bang for your buck.
 The whole-grain bread has more vitamins and more fiber, which satisfies your hunger longer.
 The same is true of whole-grain pastas and crackers, and brown rice instead of white.
-Do make your own rice, because it’s way cheaper and healthier than the mixes.
+Do make your own rice, because it’s usually healthier than the mixes.

-Serve and store.
-After everyone has taken their desired portion of the great dinner you made, immediately put the leftovers in containers and store them in the fridge.
+- Serve and store.
+After everyone has taken their desired portion of the great dinner you made, immediately put the leftovers in containers and store them in the fridge or freezer.
 They could add up to another dinner.
 That leftover chili would taste great tomorrow over baked potatoes, for example.
 Leftovers also equal instant lunches.